blue-yonder/tsfresh/docs/text/feature_filtering.rst

 based on Scalable Hypothesis tests`) [1]_.

 The algorithm is called by :func:`tsfresh.feature_selection.feature_selector.check_fs_sig_bh`.
-It is a nefficient, scalable feature extraction algorithm, which filters the available features in an early stage of the machine learning pipeline with respect to their significance for the classification or regression task, while controlling the expected percentage of selected but irrelevant features.
+It is an efficient, scalable feature extraction algorithm, which filters the available features in an early stage of the machine learning pipeline with respect to their significance for the classification or regression task, while controlling the expected percentage of selected but irrelevant features.